Introduction to Community Care

 Once the assessment process has been completed, the person and her/his carer should be informed of the result of the assessment and given the name of an individual to contact for any further discussion.

-While there is nothing in legislation compelling trusts to provide written copies of assessments, guidance states that a written statement should always be provided on request.
+While there is nothing in legislation compelling trusts to provide written copies of assessments, paragraph 19 of the 2010 ‘Care Management, Provision of Services and Charging Guidance’ requires that ‘assessments should be written in plain language and should be shared with service users and carers as soon as possible’.
 The guidance on carers’ assessments goes further and states that ’the carer must always receive a copy of their assessment’ without any need for a trigger request.